When and why Hearing Loss occurs

 The best way to measure the degree, if any, of hearing loss is to simply have your hearing checked at an AudioClinic near you.

 Our qualified AudioClinic Clinicians have the expertise and knowledge to assess your hearing in a comfortable and discreet environment, and you’ll get the results straight away.

 A few things that you should know first:

 - The hearing test is simple, fast and at no cost to you*

 - You may not need a hearing aid but if you do don’t worry they aren’t bulky and heavy anymore, our latest state of the art advancements mean that you can completely hide a hearing aid in your ear canal

 - Government subsidies, health fund rebates and clinic discounts may be available to make solutions more affordable for you

 - You can bring a friend or family member along to your appointment

-Start the journey to better hearing today by booking your free hearing check*.
+Start the journey to better hearing today by booking your no cost hearing check*.